-- All visits by members of the public to-

-- (a) correctional centres;

-- (b) remand detention facilities;

-- (c) police holding cells;

-- (d) military detention facilities;

-- health establishments and facilities, except to receive treatment or medication, subject to strict adherence to health protocols; and

-- (f) older persons' residential facilities, are prohibited except to the extent and in the manner directed by the relevant Cabinet member.
+- 41. (1) All visits by members of the public to- - (a) correctional centres; - (b) remand detention facilities; - (c) police holding cells; - (d) military detention facilities; - (e) health establishments and facilities, except to receive treatment or medication, subject to strict adherence to health protocols; and - (f) older persons' residential facilities, are permitted to the extent and in the manner directed by the relevant Cabinet member. - (2) The Independent Electoral Commission will be allowed to visit the institutions referred to in subregulation (1), where required for the purposes of voter registration, or special voting, to the extent and in the manner set out in Directions by the relevant Cabinet member.